-The Scheme is subject to credit risk through its investments in bonds, OTC derivatives, repurchase agreements, short term borrowings and cash balances.
+The Scheme is also subject to credit risk through its investments in bonds, repurchase agreements, short term borrowings within the pooled investment funds and cash balances.
 The Scheme also invests in pooled investment vehicles and is therefore directly exposed to credit risk in relation to the instruments it holds in the pooled investment vehicles and is indirectly exposed to credit risks arising on the financial instruments held by the pooled investment vehicles.